neondatabase/website/content/docs/manage/orgs-project-transfer.md

 ### Transfer projects in bulk

 Navigate to the Organization you want to import projects into.
 In the **Billing** section, find **Transfer projects** in the list of "Get Started with your paid plan" actions.
 From this action, you can choose the projects you want to transfer &#8212; either all of them or a selection.
-The available projects are listed from your personal account.
+The list of available projects is taken from existing projects in your personal account.

 ![transfer projects in bulk](/docs/manage/transfer_bulk.gif)